wdnlwzd/vue-cli-plugin-basis/README.md

 ```

 Before installing the `ym-basis` plugin, make sure to commit or stash your changes in case you need to revert.

-Navigate to the newly created project folder
+Navigate to the newly created project folder,
 Then, to install the ym-basis plugin:

 ```bash